craftcms/docs/docs/nitro/2.x/windows.md

 ```

 Then run `wsl --shutdown` and restart Docker to apply the change.
 This will put a hard limit on RAM usage and prevent any swap file from being created.

+On the other hand, if your database containers are unexpectedly stopping while active, or if your drives are getting thrashed for minutes on end by the `vmmem.exe` process, you probably don't have enough memory or swap file allocated to WSL2.

 ### Related